 Is asbestos still present on U.S. Air Force bases?

 Yes.
 Some Air Force bases still have structures that contain asbestos even today despite efforts to remove it.

 While older asbestos-containing materials don't pose a threat to human health if they are in good shape and not disturbed, the risks are not to be taken lightly.

 A group of Air Force and Army families recently filed a lawsuit after dealing with asbestos, other toxins, and pest infestations in housing units of Sheppard Air Force Base, Lackland Air Force Base, and Fort Bliss.
 The military wasn’t sued as the homes were controlled by a private company.

-What can I do if I was exposed to asbestos on an Air Force base?
+What can I do if I was exposed to asbestos on a U.S. Air Force base?

 See a doctor if symptoms of mesothelioma (a cough, shortness of breath, weight loss) appear and you were exposed to asbestos on an Air Force base decades ago.
-Mesothelioma has a long latency period, so it can take decades for symptoms to appear.
+Mesothelioma has a long latency period, so it can take 10-50 years or more for symptoms to appear.